nachiket-trivedi/Portfolio-Maker/README.md

 3) Deployment: Frontend on GitHub Pages, Backend on Heroku

+Future versions will include:
+1) Option for Resume upload.
+2) Making the app mobile friendly.

 #### The application(which coincides with my own portfolio): https://nachiket-trivedi.github.io

 #### A YouTube video delineating the application: https://www.youtube.com/watch?v=SP6cW52_lvQ